 Birds are a natural enemy of many insects as insects make up much of their diet.
 If bugs are a constant nuisance at your gatherings, consider making an effort to attract birds to your yard.

 Not only can an increase in your property’s bird population mean fewer insects, birds also add a certain liveliness and color.
-Birdhouses, feeders, and baths can easily be integrated into the decorative layout of your yard or garden, and they will attract a wide variety of lovely birds to help you keep your yard free of irritating bugs.
+You can easily integrate birdhouses, feeders, and baths into the decorative layout of your yard or garden, and they will attract a wide variety of lovely birds to help you keep your yard free of irritating bugs.

 Some Artificial Solutions to keeping the Bugs Out!